 For the study, researchers tested the fitness and physical activity levels of 17 children with autism and 12 children without autism.
 The fitness assessments, conducted in the Movement Studies in Disability Lab at OSU, included a 20-meter, multi-stage shuttle run to measure aerobic fitness; a sit-and-reach test to measure flexibility and a strength test to measure handgrip strength; as well as height, weight and body mass index measurements.

-The fitness tests were selected in part because they are commonly used in schools, MacDonald said.
+The fitness tests were selected in part because they are commonly used in schools, says Megan.
 Children in the study also wore accelerometers for a week to measure their movement, and parents filled out supplemental forms to report other important information.

 Even though they were more sedentary, the children with autism lagged behind their peers on only one fitness measure, the strength test.
-The results were surprising but also encouraging because they show that children with autism are essentially on par with their peers when it comes to physical fitness activities, MacDonald said.
+The results were surprising but also encouraging because they show that children with autism are essentially on par with their peers when it comes to physical fitness activities, Megan says.

-“That’s really important for parents and teachers to understand, because it opens the door for them to participate in so many activities,” she said.
+“That’s really important for parents and teachers to understand, because it opens the door for them to participate in so many activities,” she says.

-More research is needed to determine why children with autism tend to be more sedentary, MacDonald said.
-It may be that children with autism have fewer opportunities to participate in organized sports or physical education activities, but if that is the case, it needs to change, she said.
+More research is needed to determine why children with autism tend to be more sedentary, Megan says.
+It may be that children with autism have fewer opportunities to participate in organized sports or physical education activities, but if that is the case, it needs to change, she says.

 “They can do it.
-Those abilities are there,” she said.
+Those abilities are there,” she says.
 “We need to work with them to give them opportunities.”

-MacDonald encourages parents to make physical activity such as a daily walk or trip to the park part of the family’s routine.
+Megan encourages parents to make physical activity such as a daily walk or trip to the park part of the family’s routine.
 She’s also an advocate for adaptive physical education programs, which are school-based programs designed around a child’s abilities and needs.
-Some communities also offer physical fitness programs such as soccer clubs that are inclusive for children with autism or other disabilities, she said.
+Some communities also offer physical fitness programs such as soccer clubs that are inclusive for children with autism or other disabilities, she says.

-“Physical fitness and physical activity are so important for living a healthy life, and we learn those behaviors as children,” MacDonald said.
+“Physical fitness and physical activity are so important for living a healthy life, and we learn those behaviors as children,” Megan says.
 “Anything we can do to help encourage children with autism to be more active is beneficial.”